-Make sure you recoup the full value lost in a car accident–learn how to make this special kind of claim, courtesy of our friends at CarInsurance.com:
+Want to help make sure you recoup the full value lost in a car accident?
+Learn how to make this special kind of claim, courtesy of our friends at CarInsurance.com:

 The point of car insurance is to make you whole again after an accident.